Pregnancy Insomnia: What Causes It and How to Treat It

 Several factors trigger insomnia during pregnancy.
 Sleep with insomnia issues commence in the first semester when hormones change, and take a downturn in the third trimester.

-Here is a list of the reasons for insomnia in pregnancy:
+Here is a list of the reasons for insomnia during pregnancy:

 - Backaches- With the change in the center of gravity, the back muscles experience elevated tension.
-Furthermore, the ligaments stretch more, and hinder your back muscles severely.
+This consistent discomfort often keeps pregnant women awake at night.

-- Chest discomfort- An irritated and inflamed chest is quite common during pregnancy.
+- Chest discomfort- An irritated and inflamed chest, common during pregnancy, is often the reason for sleepless nights.

-- Heat surges- Sudden body temperature elevation on the face, chest, and neck is common among pregnant women.
+- Heat surges- Sudden rise in body temperature (face, chest, and neck), common among pregnant women, cause uneasiness leading to insomnia.

-- Intense Dreams- For pregnant women, intensely detailed dreams is a common thing.
+- Intense Dreams- For pregnant women, intensely detailed dreams are a common thing.
+Such dreams often compel women to wake up and lose sleep for the night.

-- Nausea Sensation- At night, throwing up or nausea sensation is quite expected.
+- Nausea Sensation- At night, throwing up or experiencing nausea is quite expected.
+Nausea leads to sleeplessness and eventually insomnia.

-- Anxiety- Pregnant women have several concerns and worries that hinder sleep at night.
+- Anxiety- Pregnant women have several concerns, worries, and anxiety attacks that hinder sleep at night.

 High-quality sleep is imperative for women during pregnancy to counter the physical strain on the body.
 There is no alternative to 8-10 hours of quality sleep every night.
 Hence, sleep loss during the gestation state can be a risk to fetal development.

 Not to mention, insomnia in early pregnancy elevates the risk of premature birth, gestational diabetes, prolonged labor, and hypertension disorders (anxiety and depression).
-Experts quote that post-childbirth depression declines only with enhanced sleep quality during late pregnancy.
+Experts quote that post-childbirth depression declines only with enhanced sleep quality.

 To revamp your sleep schedule, daily routine alterations are the best move.
-Remove all the factors that keep you awake and consult a healthcare professional for customized solutions to your issues.
+Remove all the factors that keep you awake and consult a healthcare professional for customized solutions for your issues.

 Here is a list of the solutions you can implement to treat insomnia during pregnancy: